-The Term of this MOU shall begin on the Effective Date and continue until [Expiration Date (date can be no later than November 30, 2025)], ("Completion Date"), unless terminated earlier as provided herein.
+The Term of this MOU shall begin on the Effective Date and continue until November 30, 2025, ("Completion Date"), unless terminated earlier as provided herein.
 Time is of the essence in the performance of services under this MOU.

 3. Scope of Work and Sub-Recipient's Responsibilities